miketout/VerusServicesSetup/Tails-Wallet.md

 Get a USB stick, at least 32GB in size, preferrably USB3.
 Follow [this guide](https://tails.boum.org/install/) to install the most recent release of `Tails` onto that USB stick.

 To be able to complete this guide (and use VerusCoin afterwards), you will have to set an administration password for `Tails`.
-Also, you need a `persistant volume` which is set to store at least `Personal Data` and `Dotfiles`.
+Also, you need a `persistent volume` which is set to store at least `Personal Data` and `Dotfiles`.

 ## Build/obtain VerusCoin binaries

 For now, `build.sh` sometimes fails via TOR.
-Appearantly, some download servers of opensource projects do not like TOR exit nodes.
-What a shame.
-However, that leaves us with 2 options:
+Appearantly, some download servers of opensource projects do not like TOR exit nodes. **What a shame.** However, that leaves us with 2 options:

 1. Download and use premade binaries from [veruscoin.io](https://veruscoin.io)
 2. Build the binaries on another system and copy them into your Tails instance.